 The majority of crimes including littering, criminal trespass, and public drunkenness are punished as misdemeanors.
 However, other crimes, such as advocating the overthrow of government carry significant penalties.

 Because the crimes that fall under this category are wide ranging, there are no defenses that can be applied to every crime.
-That is one of the reasons it is vital to your case to hire an attorney that is knowledgeable in criminal law and can prepare a defense tailored to your case.
+That is one of the reasons it is vital to your case to hire a Georgia Criminal Attorney that is knowledgeable in criminal law and can prepare a defense tailored to your case.
 However, a couple of arguments that could be applied to specific crimes include:

 - Justification: If there was legal justification behind such as a reason to be someone at a late hour or the defendant had a reason to be on the property that could be a sufficient defense.